FaizIkhwan/FaizIkhwan.github.io/index.md

 ## Interest

-My interest is on Android mobile application development, competitive programming.
+My interest is on Android mobile application development and competitive programming.

 ##	Follow me